hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-api-how-to-generate-aceess-token-in-python.md

 If you’re new to HPE GreenLake’s APIs, take a look at this [blog post](https://developer.hpe.com/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-%E2%80%93-part-3-tracking-activities-and-monitoring-health/) to get started with the HPE GreenLake platform API Audit Logs.

-## Use cases of fetching audit logs
+## Use cases for fetching audit logs

 Audit logs are extremely useful in several scenarios: